shunwatai/wed_workshop/README.md

 3. now go back to the webpage of your github, click the "pull request" button to make the request to your friend.

-the following are for you friend to do:
+The following are for you friend to do:
 4. your friend should receive the your "pull request".
 5. he/she should first clone your modified cloned repository on his/her local machine, then build/complie it to test it.
 6. if he/she is satisfied your changes, then he/she can accept your pull request by click the "merge" button on the github web interface to finish the "pull" process